thoughtbot/administrate/docs/customizing_dashboards.md

 **Field::HasMany**

+`:collection_attributes` - Set the columns to display in the show view.
+Default is COLLECTION_ATTRIBUTES in dashboard.

 `:limit` - The number of resources (paginated) to display in the show view.
 To disable pagination, set this to `0` or `false`.
 Default is `5`.